jonathanravel60/pdsnd_github/README.md

 ### Description
 Interactive Python code that allows user to select bikeshare data provided by Motivate from 1 of 3 cities and then obtain summary statistics on month and day of bike usage.

+### Notes
+Gender and birth year data not available in Washington.

 ### Files used
 exploring_bikeshare_8.py
 chicago.csv